What Are Sleep Terrors?

 Sleep terror is the same thing as a nightmare

 They are completely different phenomena.
 Sleep terror occurs during deep NREM sleep, without dreams, and the child does not remember it.
-Nightmares occur in REM sleep and the child wakes up with vivid memory of the frightening dream.
+Nightmares occur in REM sleep, and the child wakes with a vivid memory of the frightening dream.

 The child is suffering during the episode

 Despite the dramatic appearance, the child has no awareness of the episode.
-The autonomic activation (tachycardia, sweating) is reflexive, it does not indicate conscious suffering.
-The event is more traumatic for parents than for the child.
+The autonomic activation (tachycardia, sweating) is reflexive and does not indicate conscious suffering.
+The event is more traumatic for the parents than for the child.

 Sleep terror indicates a psychological problem

 Sleep terror is a developmental parasomnia, not a psychological disorder.
-It results from the immaturity of the brain circuits of sleep transition.
+It results from immaturity of the brain circuits that govern sleep transitions.
 Stress can be a precipitating factor, but it is not the cause.

 We should wake the child during the episode